and even seems to laugh.

 Self-kindness is sometimes described as a practice of offering ourselves care, but it’s also a case of learning to receive that care.
 I’ve included a poem below that really spoke to me of this dual aspect of self-compassion when I was first learning.

-I also run 1-to-1 coaching sessions (by Skype) that include options to work on this type of self-kindness practice.
+I offer 1-to-1 coaching sessions (by Skype) that include options to work on this type of self-kindness practice.

 Rick Hanson’s book Hardwiring Happiness includes some exercises that help develop self-attunement.